Georgia vs. Michigan Orange Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Michigan Stats and Trends

-- The Wolverines have 11 giveaways this season, while the Bulldogs have 16 takeaways .
+- This year the Wolverines have 11 turnovers, five fewer than the Bulldogs have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.